-Haftpflichtversicherung a.k.a.
-Liability Insurance – a must have in Germany
+Liability Insurance Germany – a must have coverage!

-Have you ever come across the word “Haftpflichtversicherung” since you’re living in Germany?
+Everyone should have a liability insurance in Germany!
+And you have probably come across the word “Haftpflichtversicherung” since you’re living in Germany, right?
 I hope you have!
-Because the “Haftpflichtversicherung”, in English “liability insurance” is definitely one of the most important insurances in Germany and an absolute must-have.
+Because this is the liability insurance and it is definitely one of the most important insurances in Germany.
 Let’s first of all clarify what this insurance is about and why you should have one.

-At a glance – Liability Insurance Germany Overview
+At a glance – Top 3 German Liability Insurances Overview

 Below you will find a summary of liability insurance providers in Germany that offer good value for money and are easy to deal with.